binel01/lightSmsAndroid/README.md

   * One Activity : MainActivity.java :
     This activity has one fragment, the fragment use to take user inputs(number and text) to send sms.

-  * One utility class : SendSMS?=.java :
+  * One utility class : SendSMS.java :
     Who wrap utility class and method to send sms to one number.

 # Recommandations to Run Project :
   * firstly you should install "Android Studio", it's knowing that there is many others alternalives abour.
   * you can run it with a physique device which has android Api level 13 or greater, but the target is Api level 21

+# Where are task of this projetcs :
+  * Every time take a look on issues on the left side
+  * And all comments of issues